 Kombucha brewing kits or a kimchi starter kit are the gifts that keep on giving.
 Check out these starter kits for under $60.

 Blue light blocking glasses.
 Have a friend or relative who is struggling with sleep or tends to use their laptop late at night?
 I am looking at myself here!
 They might need a pair of these orange lens glasses that block more blue light more than any other computer reading glasses. and are anti-reflective and anti-glare, helping to prevent insomnia and macular degeneration.

 Vouchers are always a good idea and you could get a gift card for Lululemon or SweatyBetty for fitness and yoga loving friends, for Red Balloon for an adrenalin or experience junkies, or for a local spa or massage therapist (everyone needs a little me time).
 One of the things we love to do in our family is donate money causes and charities of our choice, or buying a goat for a small African village.
 You can then send it as a gift card to your loved one.

 Speaking of vouchers, why not give your friend or relative a gift of health and wellness.
 There are lots of nutrition and wellness program around, so why not get them a registration to one as a gift.
-We run our 9-week Happy Body Formula program up to 4 times a year and have a self-guided format with flexible start dates.
-We’ve had a few people purchase the program for their friends and families and they loved it.
-Shoot me an email at email@example.com if you’re interested, and we can organise you a lovely gift card.
-I will even throw in $10 off as my own gift to you.
+I have a few different paleo programs starting at $15.
+Shoot me an email at email@example.com if you’re interested, and I can organise you a lovely gift card.

 GIFTS UNDER $30